Welcome to the Highams Park Society Website

 The first prize is £100 (kindly donated by Hobson of Highams Park). was won by Steven Beck, Highly Commended was awarded to Amber Crawford (aged 9) and commended was awarded to Roger Torode, Michael Holland, Lilian Shugarhood, Loenie Moore and Tom Spender.
 Click here for further details.

-This is the 10th Highams Park Day and will be held at 11am to 4pm on the 15th July 2017 on Vincent Green, Vincent Road.
+This is the 10th Highams Park Day and was held at 11am to 4pm on the 15th July 2017 on Vincent Green, Vincent Road.
 It is the Village Fete for Highams Park.
 All were welcome.
 Click here for further details.

 The next film club will be on Saturday 24th june 2017 at the Baptist Church, Cavendish Road E4 9NG.
 Everybody is welcome.
 Doors open at 1:30pm and the film starts at 2pm.
 Entrance is £2.50 for members and £3.50 for non members with children free.
 Tea and coffee are available before the film.
 The film will be “The Million Pound Note” staring Gregory Peck.